 Think About Funding

 Funding is a crucial aspect that you shouldn’t forget.
 Where can you find the money to rent an office or warehouse?
 Who will become an investor or sponsor?
-The fact is that your startup must look very promising for any company or private investor who is ready to take risks.
+The fact is that your startup must look very promising for any company or private investor who is ready to take risks and cover MVP cost.

 You most likely need to make a detailed list of everyone who can theoretically help you with funding.
 Then it will be easier for you to find the money.
 If you are a student, then you better free up some time to look for investors.
 Read Study Bay reviews to know which writing services you can trust.
 Then you can continue your search and not be distracted by your assignments.